 ARA Skills Gap Capability Study, BIS Oxford Economics, 2018

 Giselle is the lead Partner for Monitor Deloitte's Strategy and Business Design practice in Australia and an expert in strategic transformation and business design.
-She is at her best when solving our clients most complex problems, navigating their strategic choices, and delivering their aspirations and goals through transformation.
-She is a specialist in the transport industry, working with freight and passenger transport organisations across the end to end supply chain to catalyse transformation of the movement of people and goods.
+She is at her best when solving our clients’ most complex problems, navigating their strategic choices, and delivering their aspirations and goals through transformation.
+She is a specialist in the transport industry, working with freight and passenger transport organisations across the end-to-end supply chain to transform the movement of people and goods.

 Ben is a partner within the Australian firm's strategy consulting practice - Monitor Deloitte - which helps organisations’ make and execute the winning choices that grow enterprise value and create societal impact.
 Ben's passion is working hand-in-hand with clients in the development and execution of strategies through establishing and embedding strategic integrated planning capabilities and accelerating transformations successfully.